erikyao/erikyao.github.io/_posts/2009-11-14-jbpm4-variables-name-and-mapped-name.md

         System.out.println(ti.getVariable("def")); // FED

         // hint 2:
-        // for the variables declared in <controller>, it's the same situation
+        // for the variables declared in &lt;controller&gt;, it's the same situation
         // both ci and ti can create and access this kind of variable
         ci.setVariable("var", "VAR");
         System.out.println(ti.getVariable("var")); // VAR